Here’s how the new Trading 212 card works and if it’s any good

 Is Trading 212 a bank?

 No, Trading 212 isn’t a bank, and as far as we can tell so far, it isn’t trying to become one.
-It doesn’t have a banking licence but is licensed to offer financial products through its partnership with Paynetics.
+It doesn’t have a banking license but is licensed to offer financial products through its partnership with Paynetics.

 How does the Trading 212 card differ from a bank?